 - DraftKings Sportsbook Payment Options: All You Need To Know

 With regards to the promotions they advertise on the website, both websites come up with enticing bonuses that sound great.
 For example:

 - Registering with FanDuel can get you a 20% bonus up to $100 when signing up and making your first deposit.
 These credits are issued as FanDuel points and can be used to enter any eligible contest on the platform.
 You also get a Welcome Free Play voucher after making an initial deposit, which can also be used in eligible contests.

 - DraftKings will allure you with contests that you can enter for free and other superb promotions as a welcome gift.
-Here you will earn points just by playing (but to unlock, for example, $1, you need to spend $25), and you can win a bonus of $600 as a sing-up bonus.
+Here you will earn points just by playing (but to unlock, for example, $1, you need to spend $25), and you can win a bonus of up to $500 as a sign-up bonus.